-• The register is a legal document which can be maintained in paper or electronic format.
+- The register is a legal document which can be maintained in paper or electronic format.
 Registers, attendance & absence codes must be recorded accurately, and any paper copies must be marked in ink.
-The register, or content recorded within it,

-- No pupil will be marked present unless present in the room when the register is taken or unless he or she has been given permission to be absent by the registering teacher. - Spaces must not be left in the register. - The register will be closed 30 minutes after the beginning of the morning session. - Pupils must not mark the register under any circumstances. - Attendance data from registers should be monitored appropriately. - The decision to authorise an absence should be made within a maximum of ten school days from the date of the absence.
+The register, or content recorded within it, may be requested in a Court of law as evidence in a prosecution for non-attendance.
+It may also contribute data to pupils' end-of-term reports, to records of achievement, and to leavers' references. - No pupil will be marked present unless present in the room when the register is taken or unless he or she has been given permission to be absent by the registering teacher. - Spaces must not be left in the register. - The register will be closed 30 minutes after the beginning of the morning session. - Pupils must not mark the register under any circumstances. - Attendance data from registers should be monitored appropriately. - The decision to authorise an absence should be made within a maximum of ten school days from the date of the absence.
 If no reason has been provided during this time the absence should be recorded as unauthorised.